emertola/panipi/README.md

 ## Panipi

-A simple quote generator app created using ReactJS, with a like/favorite feature.
+A simple quote generator app (much like a "to-do" app) created using ReactJS, with a like/favorite feature.